wfcommons/WfFormat/README.md

 ## Workflow Property

-The workflow property is the **core** element of the trace file.
+The workflow property is the **core** element of the instance file.
 It contains the workflow structure (jobs, depenencies, and files), as well as job characteristics and performance information.
 It is composed by the following sub-properties:

 - [x] `makespan`: Workflow turnaround time in _seconds_.
 - [x] `executedAt`: Workflow start timestamp in the [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) format (e.g., `2020-04-01T15:10:53-08:00`).